csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 Do not print to `stdout` / `stderr`!
 Your *parse* function should return a *parser result* which, either contains the AST upon parsing valid input, or a meaningful error.

-Ensure you do not leak memory upon parsing an invalid input program.
+Ensure you do not leak memory upon parsing an invalid program.

 ## Task 4